-Proximity marketing is a marketing technique that uses location data to target customers based on their location.
-By leveraging technologies like Bluetooth Low Energy (BLE) beacons, wifi and Geofencing, you can send targeted messages and offers directly to someone’s mobile device who is in close proximity to your location.
+By leveraging technologies like Bluetooth Low Energy (BLE) beacons, WiFi and Geofencing, you can send targeted messages and offers directly to someone’s mobile device.

-In recent years, Proximity Marketing has gained popularity among businesses of all sizes as a powerful tool for attracting and engaging customers.
-This is because it allows you to deliver personalised and timely messages to customers based on their location and online behaviour, increasing the likelihood of conversions.
+It’s popular among businesses of all sizes as a powerful tool for attracting and engaging customers, because it allows you to deliver personalised and timely messages to customers, based on their location and online behaviour, increasing the likelihood of conversions.

 By targeting customers who are in close proximity to your businesses location, you can help drive foot traffic and increase the number of visitors to your store or venue.
 This can be especially beneficial for businesses that rely on physical foot traffic to generate sales, such as retail stores or restaurants.

 Achieve higher conversion rates, as customers who receive targeted messages on their mobile devices are more likely to make a purchase.
 In fact, studies have shown that personalised messages can lead to a 4.5x increase in conversion rates.